Mission and Vision

 Who We Are

 WABS was formed in 1995 to assist its Puget Sound member school districts in their quest to improve academic achievement.
-Member districts include Edmonds, Everett, Highline, Kent, Lake Washington, Marysville, Monroe, Mukilteo, Northshore, Seattle and Shoreline.
-The University of Washington, College of Education is also a member of WABS.
-Our Board of Directors consists of member district superintendents and a representative of the University of Washington.
+Member districts include Edmonds, Everett, Highline, Kent, Lake Washington, Marysville, Mukilteo, Northshore, Renton, Seattle, and Shoreline.
+Our Board of Directors consists of member district superintendents, higher education faculty, and industry leaders.

 What We Do

 WABS helps member districts share resources, expertise and technical assistance as they strive to:

 - Increase indicators of academic achievement and career readiness, particularly in the areas of science, technology, engineering and math (STEM).

 - Build teachers’ skill and capacity to provide powerful learning opportunities for all students.

 - Close the achievement and opportunity gaps associated with historically underserved populations.